[This post is part of the Digital Rights Blog Series.]

 If you see me on the playa, don’t hesitate to ask me to take your photo!
 Willing subjects make the best subjects.
 Or if you can’t make it this year, check my website or Flickr each night around 7am (yes, you heard me right) for my daily photo posts (announcements are made on my Twitter stream.
 Choose your poison.

-[Neil Girling, aka Mr. Nightshade, is a photographer and blogger covering the San Francisco Bay Area underground.
-Larger than a breadbox and something of a chameleon, you may find him after dark at unusual haunts betwixt and between the unusual, making you ask yourself “Why wasn’t I there?”
-You can see his work on TheBlight.net.]
+[Chayna Girling is a photographer and blogger covering the San Francisco Bay Area underground.
+Larger than a breadbox and something of a chameleon, you may find them after dark at unusual haunts betwixt and between the unusual, making you ask yourself “Why wasn’t I there?”
+You can see their work on TheBlight.net.]